benwhitty/hm08-qa-us/test/specs/README.md

 I am attaching screen shots of my work thus far.
 Having some difficulty but cannot seem to troubleshoot!

 # Screenshots
+I added the screenshots under the issues tab in Github